 Her mind wars against itself in this situation if she meets a Shinigami who is cripplingly injured.
 She feels the need to help them, while also hating everything that they are and stand for.
 In this situation, numerous factors play in, such as if she knows the person, the immediate surroundings, and if she has left the kettle on back at home.
 She can leave a Shinigami to bleed out and die if she sufficiently hates them specifically, but this would be a rare situation.

-More modern times have a more cool application of her personality.
-She still hates the Shinigami for what they did to her, but it is a chill kind of hatred she has no drive to act upon.
-The hottest flame only burn so long before snuffing themselves out, after all.
-Shinigami are still a traumatic thing for her, but not so much as they used to be.
+Eventually, Hannah's own personality asserted itself.
+She still hated the Shinigami for what they did to her, but it wass a chill kind of hatred she had no drive to act upon.
+The hottest flame only burn so long before snuffing themselves out, after all, and Hannah could scarcely maintain hate and anger in her heart. it was just not her nature.
+Shinigami were still a traumatic thing for her, but not so much as they used to be.

 I. History» History: